TheArtling/django-drf-auth/README.md

 In order to run the tests, simply execute `./runtests.py`.

+In order to run the test project, make sure to create copies of `local_settings.py.sample` and `webpack.local_settings.js` and change the relevant values in those files.

-In order to run the webpack-dev-server, run `npm install` and then `node server.js`.
+In order to run the webpack-dev-server, run `npm install` and run `node server.js`.

+In order to run the local development server, run `./manage.py runserver IP:8000`